Kharosthi

-Kharosthi script (𐨑𐨪𐨆𐨮𐨿𐨛𐨁𐨌 𐨫𐨁𐨤𐨁), also known as the Gandhari script (𐨒𐨌𐨣𐨿𐨢𐨌𐨪𐨁𐨌 𐨫𐨁𐨤𐨁), was an ancient Indic script originally developed in the Gandhara Region of the north-western Indian subcontinent, between the 5th and 3rd century BCE.
+Kharosthi script (𐨑𐨪𐨆𐨮𐨿𐨛𐨁𐨌 𐨫𐨁𐨤𐨁), also known as the Gandhari script (𐨒𐨌𐨣𐨿𐨢𐨌𐨪𐨁𐨌 𐨫𐨁𐨤𐨁), was an ancient Indic script originally developed in the Gandhara region of the present-day Afghanistan and Pakistan, between the 5th and 3rd century BCE.
 Primarily used by the people of Gandhara in various parts of South Asia and Central Asia, Kharosthi remained in use until it died out in its homeland around the 5th century CE.
-It was also in use in Bactria, the Kushan Empire, Sogdia, and along the Silk Road.
+It was also in use in Bactria, Sogdia, and along the Silk Road.
 There is some evidence it may have survived until the 7th century in Khotan and Niya, both cities in Tarim Basin.